 In our industry, we also work with a lot of freelance professionals, such as designers, programmers, writers, and virtual assistants, and we find them on freelance platforms like Elance.com and Guru.com.
 When engaging these people, we have very little interest in their formal qualifications; all that matters is whether they have the skills needed to do the project.
 Their past work, their feedback ratings, and their communication skills are far more important than any standard qualifications they may have.
 In fact, whenever we scan through a prospective freelancer’s résumé, our minds are conditioned to see real-life demonstrations of what they can do.

 Most of that comes across in their responses to emails, their timeliness, their general communication, and, most importantly, a sample of their work.
 Most of the time, we’ll ask them to submit a small snippet of the project we want them to complete and, based upon that snippet, we’ll decide whether or not to work with them.
 It’s much easier to find people who are interested in the entrepreneurial lifestyle when you stop focusing on traditional qualifications and instead focus on finding people who love what they do.
 These people are self-motivated and already work in an unconventional way.
 They will be the best fit for your startup environment.
+You can seek them not only in your country but also overseas, which will increase the possibility of hiring more skillful staff members.
+If your company is located in Canada you will need to consider labour market impact assessment application to make the process legal.

 4. How to sell future employees on the entrepreneurial lifestyle